Facilities in Geoffrey Pope

 The bioimaging suite combines state-of-the-art equipment with experienced and outstanding staff to assist researchers and students to obtain high quality microscopy.
 This refurbished suite provides optical, laser and electron microscopes and image analysis software meet to investigate cellular processes such as growth, division, pathogenesis and cell-cell communication.
 See the Bioimaging webpage for further information on the service.

-The School of Biosciences has an Agilent 6520 accurate mass QToF MS and an Agilent 6410 triple quadrupole MS (with sensitivity upgrade).
+Biosciences has an Agilent 6520 accurate mass QToF MS and an Agilent 6410 triple quadrupole MS (with sensitivity upgrade).
 These instruments are interfaced to liquid chromatography columns via ESI or APCI sources.
-The LC systems comprose Agilent 1200 SL binary pumps capable of rapid high resolution chromatography, photodiode array and fluorescence detectors and a novel microfluidic columns (“HPLC chip”) that can be interfaced with either mass spectrometer.
+The LC systems comprise Agilent 1200 SL binary pumps capable of rapid high resolution chromatography, photodiode array and fluorescence detectors and a novel microfluidic columns (“HPLC chip”) that can be interfaced with either mass spectrometer.
 See our Mass Spectroscopy webpages for full information.